Nature & Sacred Spaces

 Build a relationship with the land around you with reverence, through observation, respect, and consistent presence.

-Nature & Sacred Space Spotlight
+Nature & Sacred Spaces Spotlight

-You might include:
+You might begin with:

-Learning About Nature & Sacred Space
+Learning About Nature & Sacred Spaces

 Learning happens through presence, awareness, and repeated experiences.
 It begins not by doing more, it begins by noticing what is already there.